What Food Cannot Be Taken On A Plane [A Complete List]

 Creamy Cheeses

 This restriction is because creamy cheeses are more likely to contain harmful bacteria, which can grow rapidly when not refrigerated properly.
-Leave your favorite creamy cheeses at home and choose other snacks allowed on the plane to avoid any issues at the security checkpoint.
+Leave your favourite creamy cheeses at home and choose other snacks allowed on the plane to avoid any issues at the security checkpoint.

 Liquid Chocolate